Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Simulations

 \subsection{Single Elliptical Arrays}

 The main benefits of elliptical arrays compared to circular arrays are the new degrees of freedom related to the sensor position.
-While in circular arrays we only have the control of the radius $r$, three different independent parameters can be modified in elliptical arrays: i) semi-major axis $a$, ii)~eccentricity $e$, and iii) rotation angle $\alpha$.
+While in circular arrays we only have the control of the radius $r$, three different independent parameters can be modified in elliptical arrays: i) semi-major axis $a$, ii)~eccentricity $\xi$, and iii) rotation angle $\alpha$.
 This fact allows for a wide variety of sensor arrangements.

 The first simulation aims to determine the influence of the eccentricity on the joint DoA and ToA estimation.
-For this purpose, four ellipses with $e = 0$, $0.7$, $0.95$ and $0.99$ are simulated for an incident azimuth range $\phi_l = [-90\degree, 90\degree]$ and $\tau_l = 30$~ns.
+For this purpose, four ellipses with $\xi = 0$, $0.7$, $0.95$ and $0.99$ are simulated for an incident azimuth range $\phi_l = [-90\degree, 90\degree]$ and $\tau_l = 30$~ns.
 The frequency band is chosen to be from 28 GHz to 30 GHz ($B = 2$ GHz) for $K = 100$ frequency samples.
 These frequencies are part of the band n257 defined by the 3rd Generation Partnership Project (3GPP) and are expected to be fundamental in the deployment of 5G New Radio (5G~NR) \cite{3GPP_TS}.
-The angular spacing in elliptical coordinates is $0.5\degree$, which results in $P = 720$ sensors.
+In order to ensure a proper DoA and ToA estimation, spatial Nyquist theorem must be fulfilled.
+This implies that the separation between adjacent sensors must be less than half wavelength.
+In the present work, we have typically assumed a distribution of $P=720$ sensors per array (angular spacing of $0.5\degree$), ensuring that spatial Nyquist theorem is fulfilled for all sensors.
+Naturally, the number of sensors could be further reduced from 720, normally at the expense of degrading the performance in the estimation.
 The considered semi-major axis $a = 0.5$ m and the ellipse is placed with its semi-major axis oriented along the horizontal direction ($\alpha = 0\degree$).
 Given the highest frequency $f = 30$ GHz, we can ensure that the largest separation between sensors is $0.437\lambda$ for any value of eccentricity.
-Therefore, spatial Nyquist theorem is fullfiled.
 Finally, the elevation incident angle is $\theta_l = 90\degree$, i.e., matching the plane of the elliptical array sensors.